stevenanthony/nab/Transaction/readme.md

 This was built in Eclipse using jdk 1.7.0_11.

 The src classes are in src/main/java.
 The Transaction class represents a Transaction, and the TransactionType is an enum which stores the possible transaction types.
-The Account classes stores a list of transactions, and the account balance after the transactions have been applied.
+The Account class stores a list of transactions, and the account balance after the transactions have been applied.
 The FileProcessor class reads in an account balance and transactions from a file, and returns an account, to allow retrieving the balance and a list of transactions.